GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/promote-install/index.md

 </figure>

-This is a special case of the [in-feed](#in-feed) install promotional pattern, where the feed is products or category listings.
+This is a special case of the [in-feed](#in-feed) install promotional pattern, where the feed contains products or category listings.

 Make sure you: